 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

 - Take immediate-acting tablets shortly after a meal or light snack.
-If approved by your doctor, may take the majority of the dosage at bedtime to limit the side effect of drowsiness.
+If approved by your doctor, it may help to take the majority of your dosage at bedtime to limit the side effect of drowsiness.

 - Slow-release tablets should be taken at the same time every day in the late evening, preferably at bedtime, on an empty stomach.
 The tablets should be swallowed whole unless only half a dose is needed and then they should be broken along the score line.
 Do not chew or crush slow-release tablets.

 - Do not stop trazodone suddenly as withdrawal symptoms may occur.
 Slow dosage reduction over weeks to months is recommended.

 - Families and caregivers should monitor patients for worsening of depression or suicidal thoughts, particularly during the first few months of therapy, and communicate concerns with the prescriber.
 Also, monitor for symptoms of serotonin syndrome (agitation, confusion, fast heart rate, muscle rigidity or twitching, heavy sweating, diarrhea).